Machine Learning Collective

 “The site is confusing, where are the researchers?
 Request for proposal seems intimidating.” --Joel

-Insight: Users wanted to see a list of researchers, and proposed papers
+Insight #2: 100% of users wanted to see a list of researchers, and proposed papers

 Users wanted to talk to a researcher or view papers currently being worked on, none of this was found.